April 7, 2005 -- There is more evidence that eating like a villager on the Isle of Crete can help you live longer.

 Physiologist Ancel Keys was both the world's best-known champion of the Mediterranean diet and its best advertisement.

-Keys was the first to notice, more than half a century ago, that heart disease was rare in Mediterranean areas like Greece and southern Italy, where olive oil and red wine were dietary staples and people ate plenty of fruits and vegetables.
+Keys was the first to notice, more than half a century ago, that heart disease was rare in Mediterranean areas like Greece and southern Italy, where fruits and vegetables.and were dietary staples and people ate plenty of

 Keys died late last year at the age of 100, still active and doing nutrition research until the last few years of his life.